TriLab-bioinf/WORKSHOP2024_1/workshop_outline.md

 ```
 You can scroll UP or DOWN the manual page with the keyboard arrows.

-Now, try the following variations of the "ls" command to display the content of the /usr/ firectory:
+Now, try the following variations of the "ls" command to display the content of the /usr/ directory:

 ```
 ls -l /usr/